Romosk728/Graph-Grabber-3.0/README.md

 Import a Graph, define its ranges, and GRAAAB its data :3

+!!!Download the .exe file if you just want to use it!!!

 Here are some known issues:

+Cursor is not visible in the main window.

-If some buttons are not visible, try enlarging the window
+If some buttons are not visible, try enlarging the window.

-Some file formats are not supported
+Some file formats are not supported.

+Feel free to play with the config file, but some changes may cause crashes.

 If you want to use the zoom function, make sure that the graph have a good amount of space on all four sides, this